Leading for wellbeing in today’s workplace

 Focus on service

-A sense of overwhelm or lack of power can flip us into a state psychologists call ‘functional freeze’, where it feels hard think properly or indeed to get motivated to do anything at all.
+Resilience is a team support – our strength is in the bonds that lie between us, not within us.
+A sense of overwhelm or lack of power can flip us into a state psychologists call ‘functional freeze’, where it feels hard to think properly or get motivated.
 Servant leadership can help.
 The main premise of servant leadership (Greenleaf, 1970) is behaving ethically and with morality.
-There are four elements which are empowerment, building relationships, setting vision and stewardship.
-This model helpfully reminds us that leadership is something that you do, not that you are.
-It is a verb not a noun.
-Tim Daley, director general of the BBC has spoken a lot of stewardship lately, in light of the recent controversies to hit the organisation.
-When leaders do this well, they set the tone for a kind, inclusive culture.
-The actions are simple.
-You know them already.
+There are four elements: empowerment, building relationships, setting vision and stewardship.
+Leadership is something that you do, not that you are.
+When leaders do stewardship well, they set the tone for a kind, inclusive culture.
 Get to know your team, understand what they care about and what motivates them.
 Be available.
 You won’t always get things right but you will be creating the right conditions for strong resilience and high performance.
-Most of all, do not miss the mood.
-Discuss honestly how you feel about your work, even negative feelings and frustration?

 Make space for Active Recovery

 Stress and burnout are the biggest issues in modern workplaces.
 It’s not realistic to expect people to give consistently peak performance.
 Whilst we know this, our delivery schedules frequently expect something different.
 Build in time to cycle back around.
 Aim to manage people’s energy, as well as time.
 Don’t let them hit the wall and burn out.
 Athletes are familiar with this concept, they do it because it makes them stronger.
 The same principles can be applied to work.
-What makes it even more brilliant is that active recovery typically engages a different part of your brain, firing up creativity and spark.
-Active recovery is purposeful and restorative, even strategic.
-You’re still working but dialled down.

 In short…